jannik-brinkmann/dqn/README.md

 #### Training Details

-In general, results of deep reinforcement learning methods are difficult to reproduce due to non-determinism in standard benchmark envrionments, combined with variance intrinsic to the methods [[1]](#1).
+In general, results of deep reinforcement learning methods are difficult to reproduce due to non-determinism in standard benchmark envrionments, combined with variance intrinsic to the methods [(Henderson, Peter, et al.)](https://ojs.aaai.org/index.php/AAAI/article/view/11694).

-#### References
-<a id="1">[1]</a>
-Henderson, Peter, et al. (2018).
-Deep Reinforcement Learning that Matters.
-Proceedings of the AAAI conference on artificial intelligence, 32(1).